 Yes, it’s normal, sometimes it may take days, weeks, or even months before Google will index your site.
-This is because Googlebot will need to crawl and index your blog or website first before it can be visible on Google search engine.
+This is because Googlebot will need to crawl and index your blog or website first before it can be visible on the Google search engine.

-If your site is new on the web, it takes lots of things on the background for it to get its first index, and this is what we are going to break down for you here.
+If your site is new on the web, it takes lots of things in the background for it to get its first index, and this is what we are going to break down for you here.

 - Googlebot: Googlebot is a search bot software that Google sends to collect information on the web to add to Google’s searchable index.
-If these bots don’t get to your site, it will never be found on the Google search engine reporting page.
+If these bots don’t get to your site, they will never be found on the Google search engine reporting page.

-- Crawling: Crawling is simply the process where the Googlebot move around on all existing websites to find new information which will be reported back immediately to Google.
+- Crawling: Crawling is simply the process where the Googlebot moves around on all existing websites to find new information which will be reported back immediately to Google.
 It is Googlebot that finds what to crawl using links.

-- Indexing: This is the processing of information gathered by Googlebot from its crawling activities is known as indexing.
-After the information is processed, if the Googlebot sees them be of good quality and original, it will immediately add them to Google’s searchable index.
+- Indexing: This is the processing of information gathered by Googlebot from its crawling activities known as indexing.
+After the information is processed, if the Googlebot sees them to be of good quality and original, it will immediately add them to Google’s searchable index.